oip-rnd/2pit.io/README.md

     'mailTo' => 'no-reply@2pit.io', // Overrides the real email if not NULL (for test purposes)

-Specifying here an email has the result that each email sent by 2pit is routed to this address, regardless the real destination email (depending on the context).
-This parameter should be set to null in production environment to end email to real addresses.
+Specifying here an email has the result that each email sent by 2pit is routed to this address, regardless the real destination email.
+This parameter should be set to null in production environment in order to send email to real addresses.

 Login
 -----